robomq/robomq.io/docs/STOMP.md

 Now you should see `stomp.so` in your php shared library directory, e.g `/usr/lib/php5/20121212/`.
 Finally, edit your `php.ini`.
 In *Dynamic Extensions* section, add one line `extension=stomp.so`.

-You may see more installation approaches at <http://php.net/manual/en/stomp.setup.php>.
+You may see more installation approaches at <a href="https://php.net/manual/en/stomp.setup.php" target="_blank">https://php.net/manual/en/stomp.setup.php</a>.

 >Notice: this library is different with php5-stomp extension, do not mix them up.

 ### Producer
-The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
+The first thing we need to do is to establish a connection with <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 > In STOMP, username is called login and password is called passcode.

-Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because [robomq.io](http://www.robomq.io) broker won't send heartbeat to client.
+Set the outgoing heartbeat to 60000 milliseconds, so that client will confirm the connectivity with broker; but disable the incoming heartbeat because <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker won't send heartbeat to client.

 ```php
 $client = new Stomp("tcp://".$server.":".$port, $login, $passcode, array("host" => $vhost, "accept-version" => "1.0,1.1", "heart-beat" => "60000,0"));